jeeachoi/DEVisual_Shiny/README.md

 ## 1. Installation
 This app requires the following packages: cowplot, ggplot2, gplots

+R version ≥ 3.3.0 is needed.
+For mac user, make sure whether xcode is installed.

 To install the shiny and relevant packages, in R run:

 > install.packages("shiny")